Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Numerical Experiments

 \subsection{Verification}

-The payoff matrix governing gameplay relates strategy pairs to a cost difference (Eqn. \ref{eq:game}) rather than to unique pairs of absolute costs.
-Consequently, strategy-cost data pairs cannot be generated in a straightforward way from a pre-specified payoff matrix.
-Instead, test data were generated by adopting phenotypic cost vectors $c\in\mathbb{R}^K$ for each breath phenotype.
-This vector defines a consistent payoff matrix $\payoff=[\ell\mathbf{1} -(\ell\mathbf{1})^\top]$ as well as sample true costs $q_n=\ell^\top\pi_n$ for any strategy $\pi_n\in \Delta^{K-1}$.
+The game framework relates strategy pairs to a single cost difference (Eqn. \ref{eq:game}) so it cannot meaningfully generate simulated strategy--cost pair data from a given payoff matrix.
+Instead, test data were generated by assigning a vector of costs $\ell_1$ over breath types.
+This vector defines a consistent payoff matrix $\mathbf{P}=\mathbf{C}(\ell_1)$ as well as true sample costs $q_n=\ell_1^\top\pi_n$ for any strategy $\pi_n\in \Delta^{K-1}$.
 A population of data $\{(\pi_n,q_n)\}$ are then generated by non-uniform random sampling and paired with noisy cost values.
-Experiments use populations of these synthetic strategy-costs pairs to evaluate the effects of phenotype uncertainties.
-In practice, cost-equivalent phenotypes are not known and may not have consistent definitions from clinical data.
-It is then necessary to consider what may be learned about costs in data-data applications where assumed phenotypes are incorrect.
-Experiment 1 is a baseline test of payoff estimation informed by noisy synthetic data in the case where phenotypes coincide with the cost-equivalence classes of breaths.
-Experiments 2 and 3 examine consequences of under- and over-specifying phenotypes as effective cost categories by modifying Experiment 1.
+Experiments use these synthetic strategy--costs pairs generate data and evaluate the effects of breath categorization uncertainties.
+Because both breath types and associated costs are clinical unknowns, it is important to consider what can be learned about costs when assumed breath categorization is incorrect.
+Experiment 1 is a baseline test of payoff estimation informed by noisy synthetic data in the case where breath types coincide with the cost-equivalence classes of breaths.
+Experiments 2 and 3 modify Experiment 1 to examine the effects of payoffs inferred on under- and over-specified breath types, respectively.